Church boards can use the language below to create a resolution for a housing allowance. Use it for pastors who own or rent a home.

 Important note: A resolution can only be applied prospectively.
 It can never be applied retroactively.

-Editor’s note: A resolution can only be applied prospectively, never retroactively.
-For a church to have a resolution in place for a specific calendar year, it needs to adopt the resolution by December 31 of the previous year.
+For a church to have a housing allowance resolution in place for a specific calendar year, it needs to adopt it by December 31 of the previous year.
 A resolution can be adopted after the start of a new calendar year, but it only applies from the date of the adoption and going forward.